openstack/charm-neutron-api/README.md

 accordance with the OpenStack DNS integration guide.
 To enable internal DNS resolution, the 'enable-ml2-dns' option must be set to True.
-When enabled, the domain name specified in the 'dns-domain' will be advertised as the nameserver search path by the dhcp agents.
+When enabled, the domain name specified in the 'dns-domain' will be advertised as the nameserver search path by the DHCP agents.

 The Nova compute service will leverage this functionality when enabled.
 When ports are allocated by the compute service, the dns_name of the port is